To increase students' awareness of entrepreneurship and innovation, teaching modules exist in most programmes.

 Additionally, the entrepreneurial track “Programme ID

-”, offered as from the L3 academic year helps volunteer students develop an effectual entrepreneurial approach to sustainable innovation.
+”, offered from the L3 academic year helps volunteer students develop an effectual entrepreneurial approach to sustainable innovation.

 SKEMA's entrepreneurial team has developed a